LionelJouin/meridio-2.x/docs/readme.md

 | -------- | ------- | ------- |
 | ![Overview](resources/diagrams-MACVLAN-1.png) | ![Overview](resources/diagrams-MACVLAN-2.png) | ![Overview](resources/diagrams-MACVLAN-3.png) |

  In phase 1, the system operates with its current configuration, handling traffic as expected.
 During phase 2, a new network attachment is introduced to accommodate updated requirements, such as adding a new VIP (`40.0.0.1/32`) and modifying source-based routes to reflect the upcoming removal of SLLR-2.
-Although both configurations temporarily coexist, they are designed to avoid conflicts.
+Although both configurations temporarily coexist, they are designed to avoid conflicts (Note: the table ID of the new SBR is different than the old one).
 In phase 3, the outdated configuration is removed, achieving the network update without traffic disruption.
 The only noticeable change is the source MAC address in response packets which will now reflect the newly added macvlan interface.

 Here is an example below of a CNI config used to config the VIPs and SBRs on the secondary network interface in an application pod:
 ```json